Ali-Mikael/Application-hacking/h4-Disaddembly.md

 <img width="969" height="540" alt="Screenshot from 2026-02-06 16-25-22" src="https://github.com/user-attachments/assets/f3370ee2-f020-4627-9e25-a48913cb11fa" />

-### Now to the interesting part (the -- magic --)
+### The magic

 The following section in the code really caught my interest:
 ```C
 if ("password1"[i] + -1
 ```
-It seems like the program is taking each character of the password and shifting it back by one (presumably ascii).
+It seems like the program is taking each character of the password and shifting it back by one, a.k.a performing the `ceasar cipher`.

-It also seemed like the loop is not accounting for the length of the input.
+It also seemed as the loop is not accounting for the length of the input.
+Mainly because the for loop ends when **either** string ends.

 Which takes us to the next step:

 The letter before `p` is `o` so let's give it a go
 > It can't be wrong if it rhymes...